MatthijsMu/processor_practical/README.md

  - the Register Bank
  - the Instruction Decoder
  - the Tester, which tested conditions based on the contents of the flag registers.

+## Updated Contents
+I also added the version of Digital.zip used when we did the practical (for compatability reasons), and the .zip containing the original template, for reference.